 Students will conduct a recorded counseling session using another student from class.
-At the start of the session, the student counselor should provide the limits of confidentiality and conduct a 10 minute "intake interview" of first session.
-Student counselors will review the DVD, evaluate themselves (prior to class), and ask another student to listen and critique their DVD (in class).
+At the start of the session, the student counselor should provide the limits of confidentiality and conduct a 10 minute "intake interview" of a first session.
+Student counselors will review the recording, complete a self-evaluation form (prior to class), and ask another student to listen and critique their recording (in class).
 Also, please select any 5-minute portion of this session to write a verbatim transcript of this part of the session AND label evidence of at least 25 incidents of counseling skills.
 This session will be graded primarily on the identification of skills on the transcript.
+Tip: Do not use or take notes during the actual session.